Side Pocket: Gameplay

-The Genesis and SNES versions features a photo-realistic representation of the player characters.
-The characters are a homage to the 1986 billiards-themed film The Color of Money; with the characters bearing resemblance to Vincent Lauria (played by Tom Cruise) and Fast Eddie (played by Paul Newman), the two main characters from the film.
+The Genesis, Super NES and Game Gear versions features a photo-realistic representation of the player characters.
+The characters are a homage to the 1986 billiards-themed film The Color of Money, with the characters bearing resemblance to Vincent Lauria (played by Tom Cruise) and Fast Eddie (played by Paul Newman), the two main characters from the film.

 Ports and sequels

 Side Pocket was ported to the Nintendo Entertainment System and Game Boy.
 The NES version plays almost identical to the arcade version, but the Pocket Game mode features 4 levels and the player starts with 5 lives, as opposed to 2.
 The NES version also introduce four different rack configuration that become standard in later versions, whereas the arcade version only feature six-ball and nine-ball racks.

 The Game Boy version of Side Pocket is a slight modification from the NES version, featuring a smaller playing field (to compensate with Game Boy's screen), new set of soundtrack and a different screen layout.
 Like in NES version, the Pocket Game mode features 4 levels and the player starts with 5 lives.
 One unique addition to the Game Boy version is the ability to play single-player nine-ball mode, while in other versions this mode is limited only to two players.

 Enhanced remakes of the game were later released for the Sega Genesis, Super Nintendo Entertainment System, and Game Gear.
 This version features updated contents compared to the original NES and Game Boy versions, including revamped graphics, new soundtrack, and photo-realistic background sceneries during gameplay.
 The main game modes remain identical to the original, with several alteration on the Pocket Game mode.
 This mode now features five levels represented as "cities" (Los Angeles, San Francisco, Las Vegas, New York City, and Atlantic City) and the player starts with eight lives.
 In addition, a new "trick shot" mode is featured, in which the player can try one of the 19 trick shot levels, each with increasing difficulty.

 The Game Gear port is a stripped-down version of the Genesis version, which plays more akin to the original rendition, more specifically the NES version.
-However, most elements from the Genesis/SNES version are retained, such as the background images (scaled down to 8-bit), some of the soundtracks, and the trick shot levels.
+However, most elements from the Genesis/Super NES version are retained, such as the background images (scaled down to 8-bit), some of the soundtracks, and the trick shot levels.